jsimck/postcss-webpack-plugin/README.md

 Serves as an alternative and also addition to `postcss-loader`.
 While webpack loaders are efficient, when you need to run some transformations on concatenated CSS (through `mini-css-extract-plugin` for example), loaders allows you to process just one file at time.

-This plugin tries to solve this issue while taking great inspiration from [postcss-pipeline-webpack-plugin](postcss-pipeline-webpack-plugin).
+This plugin tries to solve this issue while taking great inspiration from [postcss-pipeline-webpack-plugin]([postcss-pipeline-webpack-plugin](https://github.com/mistakster/postcss-pipeline-webpack-plugin#readme)).
 It allows you to **run PostCSS plugins** on generated (and newly emitted) **assets**, with support for webpack 5.x **filesystem cache** and ability to change content of **existing assets**, rather than a need to always generate new ones.

 ## Quick start
 ```console